Guild "Frontiers of Science" awarded the finalists of the technology competition for the exploration of the Moon's South Pole

 · Ensuring the safety and autonomy of the station.

 "We are proud that young professionals from all over Russia are participating in such ambitious projects.
-Their work is not only technological solutions but also a creative approach to space exploration," noted Galina Malygina, co-founder of the "Frontiers of Science" Guild.
+Their work is not only technological solutions but also a creative approach to space exploration," noted Galina Malygina, co-founder of the Guild "Frontiers of Science".

-The "Frontiers of Science" Guild, founded in 2024 by the creators of the "Motorica" company, supports fundamental science and space research.
+The Guild "Frontiers of Science", founded in 2024 by the creators of the company "Motorica", supports fundamental science and space research.
 The "Space Cup" competition is part of a program to develop innovative technologies for deep space.